"Our goal is to make a convenient, high quality, warm, stationary hive

 Honey, pollen, nectar, and brood 45 days after installing swarm

-Smooth transition from starter foundation to natural comb.
-The size of the foundation comb cells are not conducive to drone cells.
-The bees will size the cells as required.
+foundation comb cells are not conducive to drone cells.
+The bees will size the

 Advantages and Disadvantages of the Lazutin Hive